carlfahl/sdx-platform/README.md

 How to run it?
 --------------

-First, do `python pyretic.py pyretic.sdx.platform`.
+Execute `python pyretic.py pyretic.sdx.platform`.
 Then, launch Mininet